BMI Licensing: Fines, Legality, and More

 Although it is unlikely that your business would immediately be slapped with a fine, BMI does send agents out to places to check on their musical properties.
 There are copyright exceptions for businesses that play music from broadcast radio or television, as long as the business is small and the broadcast comes from one device.
 This is because of how radio and TV license their sound from PROs, which allows for a specific broadcast range for devices.
 This type of broadcasting does not extend to streaming services, internet radio stations, CDs or records you’ve bought, or subscription services.

 Fines vary a lot based on how often the song was misused, how many songs from the catalogue were misused, and even how large your business is.
-Even one infraction can cost hundreds of thousands of dollars.
+Even one infraction can cost thousands of dollars.

 How to Legally Play Music Without Worry